 A dental implant is a manufactured post that is designed to create a stable foundation for a natural looking tooth restoration.
 Placed directly into the jawbone, a dental implant is the closest thing to your natural tooth.

 The base of the dental implant (the post) serves as a substitute for the missing tooth root structure.

 Dental implant patients can be secure in the knowledge that their dental health is safe.

 Dental implants are very strong because of the method of placement.
 There is no problem with slippage, which means that you can eat and speak with comfort and confidence.
 Looking at a smile with dental implants is like looking at a smile with natural teeth.

 A dental implant is a restorative procedure that attaches artificial teeth to anchors that are surgically embedded in the bone.
 Dental implants can replace one or more teeth provide support for a partial denture, increase support and stability for a full lower denture and increase patient comfort and confidence.

 Implant procedures are complex and may take up to 9 months to complete.
 There is some degree of risk as with any type of surgical procedure and this type of treatment will not be recommended to everyone.
 A good candidate for implant procedure would be one who has adequate bone structure and does not have a serious medical condition.
-The financial investment is greater than that for other types of restorative procedures such as bridges.
+The financial investment is greater than that for other types of restorative procedures such as dental bridges.